databricks/terraform-databricks-examples/examples/adb-basic/README.md

 This example deploys a [vnet-injected Azure Databricks](https://learn.microsoft.com/en-us/azure/databricks/administration-guide/cloud-configurations/azure/vnet-inject) workspace with a single cluster.
 You can use it to learn how to start using this repo's examples and deploy resources into your Azure Environment.

-List of resources that will deployed:
-1. Virtual Network with 2 subnets (each Databricks workspace requires 2 dedicated same-size subnets)
-2. Azure Databricks workspace
-3. Azure Databricks cluster

 Step 1: Configure authentication to providers
 ---------------------------------------------
 Navigate to `providers.tf` and configure authentication to `azurerm` and `Databricks` providers.
 Read following docs for extensive information on how to configure authentication to providers: